Austin Ricci: Club career

 In February 2020, he went on trial with Valour FC, also in the Canadian Premier League, and had been set to sign a contract in March, when the COVID-19 pandemic hit, delaying the signing.
 In July 2020, he officially signed with the club.
 In his first season with the club, he made six appearances during the shortened season, drawing two earning two penalty kicks for the team.
 In November 2020, he re-signed with the club.
 On June 27, 2021, he scored his first professional goal in a match against Forge FC.
 His second goal gave his team a 1-0 victory over Forge FC on July 11.
 On July 19, he scored a brace to help Valour to a 3-0 victory over York United FC.
 He was named to the CPL Team of the Week three times in 2021.
 On August 22, 2021, he scored a brace against Atlético Ottawa in a Canadian Championship match, to help lead Valour to their first ever victory in the competition.
 He finished as the top goalscorer in the 2021 Canadian Championship domestic cup competition, winning the Golden Boot, with three goals.
 His season was cut short after he was injured in a collision with Forge goalkeeper Triston Henry during a match in September.

 In March 2022, he went on trial with his former club York United FC (who had previously been York9 during his last stint).
 In April 2022, he officially signed with the club for the 2022 season.
 He joined on a one-year contract with club options through 2024.
 On May 11, he re-aggravated his knee injury against Atlético Ottawa in a Canadian Championship match, forcing him to undergo surgery, causing him to miss the remainder of the season.
 In October 2022, he re-signed with the club for the 2023 season.
+Following a red card in a match in June 2024, his playing time began to dip, ultimately leading to the club pushing him to accept a transfer, a move Ricci characterized as "pretty disrespectful".

+In September 2024, Ricci was transferred to Vancouver FC, signing a contract through 2024, in a player swap deal with Kembo Kibato moving to York United.